Doctor Daniel Crosby on advisers' alpha and investor behaviour

 On the asset management side, I incorporate the great body of research around decision-making into my stock selection at my firm, Nocturne Capital.

-I am of the opinion that asset management is grossly over-engineered and fails to implement much of the extant behavioral finance research.
+I am of the opinion that asset management is grossly over-engineered and fails to implement much of the extant behavioural finance research.
 So, if there is an overarching goal it is to help investors make and keep more money by adherence to sound psychological principles.

 How did you get started working in behavioural finance?